-EDCE 594 - Special Topics MCF Systems

-The effects of violence, chemical dependency, and related family concerns on family dynamics and their impact on couple and family counseling.
+EDCE 594 - Special Topics Marriage, Couple, and Family Systems credits: 1-3 The effects of violence, chemical dependency, and related family concerns on family dynamics and their impact on couple and family counseling.
 Students will understand family development and the family life cycle and the impact of specific problems and challenges on family functioning.